-7.6.1.1 The tractor shall be in the gear giving the nominal forward speed nearest to 6 km/h and operated continuously at rated speed for 2 hours.
+7.6.1.1 The tractor shall be in the gear giving the nominal forward speed nearest to 6 km/h and operated continuously at rated speed for 2 h.
 The tractor shall then (immediately) be removed from the cistern and any excess water shall be wiped off the outside of the axles, clutch and brake assemblies with a rag.
-The tractor shall be left in a place free from rain or snow for at least 12 hours before being finally checked.
+The tractor shall be left in a place free from rain or snow for at least 12 h before being finally checked.

 7.6.1.2 The axles (including center pivot), clutch housing, the brake assembly and any other part also optionally submitted for test shall then be disassembled and any evidence of water penetration into them shall be stated in the test report.